thunderbird/webext-docs/browserAction.rst

       :name: [``type``]
       :type: (`string`, optional)

       Specifies the type of the button.
-Default type is :code:`button`.
+Default type is :value:`button`.

       Supported values: